John-Paul-R/Spellwright/README.md

 ## Contributing

-Thank you for considering contributing to Example!
+Thank you for considering contributing to Spellwright!
 Please see the [Contribution Guidelines][contributing].

 ## Licence

 <!-- todo: see https://choosealicense.com -->
-Example is open-sourced software licenced under the [MIT license][licence].
+Spellwright is open-sourced software licenced under the [MIT license][licence].

 ## Discord